 - Prostacyclin Analogues.
 Prostacyclin analogues are stable synthetic forms of prostacyclin, an important molecule produced by the body that has powerful effects on blood vessel health and function.
-Our lead product is Remodulin® (treprostinil) Injection (Remodulin), which is administered subcutaneously or intravenously for the treatment of pulmonary arterial hypertension (PAH).
-The United States Food and Drug Administration (FDA) initially approved Remodulin in 2002 for subcutaneous (under the skin) administration.
-Subsequently, the FDA broadened its approval of Remodulin for intravenous (in the vein) use and for the treatment of patients who require transition from Flolan® (epoprostenol), the first FDA-approved prostacyclin therapy for PAH.
-In addition to the United States, Remodulin is approved in 37 other countries, most of which have approved both routes of administration.
-In 2009, the FDA approved Tyvaso® (treprostinil) Inhalation Solution (Tyvaso), an inhaled prostacyclin therapy for the treatment of PAH, and we commenced commercial sales later that year.
-We are in the late stages of developing our oral tablet of treprostinil diolamine for the treatment of PAH, and have recently commenced pre-clinical studies of a self-injectable form of treprostinil, which we refer to as TransCon Treprostinil.
-Our wholly-owned subsidiary Lung LLC is separately developing beraprost, another type of prostacyclin analogue, as an oral tablet known as 314d and as an extended release injection we refer to as TransCon Beraprost, both for the treatment of PAH. - Phosphodiesterase Type 5 (PDE-5) Inhibitor.
-PDE-5 inhibitors act to inhibit the degradation of cyclic guanosine monophosphate (cGMP) in cells. cGMP is activated by nitric oxide (NO) to effect relaxation of vascular smooth muscle.
+Our lead product is Remodulin® (treprostinil) Injection (Remodulin), which is administered subcutaneously (under the skin) or intravenously (in the vein) for the treatment of pulmonary arterial hypertension (PAH).
+The United States Food and Drug Administration (FDA) approved Remodulin in 2002 for subcutaneous administration.
+Subsequently, the FDA broadened its approval of Remodulin for intravenous use and for the treatment of patients who require transition from Flolan® (epoprostenol), the first FDA-approved prostacyclin therapy for PAH.
+Outside the United States, Remodulin is approved in 37 countries, most of which have approved both routes of administration.
+In 2009, the FDA approved Tyvaso® (treprostinil) Inhalation Solution (Tyvaso), an inhaled prostacyclin therapy for the treatment of PAH.
+In December 2013, the FDA approved Orenitram TM (treprostinil) Extended-Release Tablets (Orenitram), which we expect to make commercially available in mid-2014.
+We are also conducting pre-clinical studies of a self-injectable form of treprostinil, which we refer to as TransCon treprostinil.
+Our wholly-owned subsidiary Lung Biotechnology Inc., formerly known as Lung LLC, is developing another prostacyclin analogue we licensed from Toray Industries, Inc. (Toray) called beraprost, for treatment of PAH both as an oral tablet known as 314d and as an extended release injection we refer to as TransCon beraprost. - Phosphodiesterase Type 5 (PDE-5) Inhibitor.
+PDE-5 inhibitors act to inhibit the degradation of cyclic guanosine monophosphate (cyclic GMP) in cells.
+Cyclic GMP is activated by nitric oxide (NO), a naturally occurring substance in the body that mediates the relaxation of vascular smooth muscle.
 Our PDE-5 inhibitor product is Adcirca® (tadalafil) tablets (Adcirca), a once-daily oral therapy for the treatment of PAH.
 We acquired exclusive U.S. commercialization rights to Adcirca from Eli Lilly and Company (Lilly) in 2008.
-In 2009, the FDA approved Adcirca for the treatment of PAH, and we commenced commercial sales later that year. - Monoclonal Antibodies (MAbs).
+In 2009, the FDA approved Adcirca for the treatment of PAH. - Monoclonal Antibody (MAb).
 MAbs act by targeting tumor-associated antigens on cancer cells to activate a patient's immune system against the cancer cells.
-We are developing the antibody Ch14.18 MAb for the treatment of neuroblastoma, under an agreement with the National Cancer Institute of the United States National Institutes of Health (NIH).
-We are also developing another antibody, 8H9 MAb, for the treatment of metastatic brain cancer, under an agreement with Memorial Sloan-Kettering Cancer Center. - Glycobiology Antiviral Agents.
+We are developing the antibody Ch14.18 MAb for the treatment of neuroblastoma, under an agreement with the National Cancer Institute (NCI) of the United States National Institutes of Health (NIH).
+In December 2013, our marketing authorization application (MAA) for this antibody was accepted for review by the European Medicines Agency (EMA) and we plan to file a biologics license application (BLA) with the FDA during the first half of 2014. - Glycobiology Antiviral Agents.
 Glycobiology antiviral agents are a novel class of small, sugar-like molecules that have shown pre-clinical indications of efficacy against a broad range of viruses.
-In September 2011, we were awarded a contract from the National Institute of Allergy and Infectious Diseases of the NIH for studies directed at the development of a broad spectrum antiviral drug based on our glycobiology antiviral platform. - Cell-Based Therapy.
-In June 2011, we entered into a license agreement with Pluristem Ltd. (Pluristem) to develop and commercialize its cell-based product known as PLacental eXpanded (PLX) cells for the treatment of PAH using Pluristem's proprietary cell technology.
-We are currently conducting preclinical toxicology and pharmacology studies to support a potential investigational new drug application for the treatment of PAH, and expect to commence a phase I clinical study in Australia during the first half of 2013.
+In September 2011, we were awarded a contract from the National Institute of Allergy and Infectious Diseases (NIAID) of the NIH for studies directed at the development of a broad spectrum antiviral drug based on our glycobiology antiviral platform.
+During the first half of 2014, we plan to begin enrolling a phase I clinical trial of our lead antiviral candidate, an alpha-glucosidase inhibitor called UV-4B, for the treatment of dengue. - Cell-Based Therapy.
+In June 2011, we entered into a license agreement with Pluristem Ltd. (Pluristem) to develop and commercialize its cell-based product known as PLacental eXpanded

+(PLX) cells for the treatment of PAH.
+We commenced a phase I clinical study in Australia in 2013.